Evolution Strategies at the Hyperscale: Asymptotic Rank Analysis

 As all elements of $a$, $b$ and $\epsilon$ are zero-mean, off-diagonal elements are zero:

 Using \cref{eq:diag,eq:off_diag}, our first result follows:

-Now, as $u$ is a vector of elements which are sums and products of variables which all have finite 4th order moments from \cref{ass:iid}, it immediately follows that $u$ has finite $4$th order absolute moments. \end{proof} \end{lemma} Using \cref{proof:covariance_form}, we see the asymptotic Gaussian density of $v^r$ is:
+Now, as $u_i$ is a vector of elements which are sums and products of variables which all have finite 4th order moments from Assumption~\ref{ass:iid}, it immediately follows that $u$ has finite $4$th order absolute moments.